-The Group Insurance Commission (GIC) of the Commonwealth manages the Commonwealth's other postemployment benefits for all state and certain agency employees and retirees.
+The Group Insurance Commission (GIC) of the Commonwealth manages the Commonwealth's defined benefit OPEB plan as an agent multiple employer program including the Commonwealth and 370 municipalities and other non-Commonwealth governmental entities.
+These entities that participate in the GIC are responsible for paying premiums at the same rate to the GIC and therefore benefit from the Commonwealth's premium rates.
 The GIC has representation on the Board of Trustees of the State Retiree Benefits Trust Fund (SRBTF).
-The SRBTF is set up to pay for former state employees' OPEB benefits and to invest state and certain municipalities funds that have been set aside to pay for OPEB benefits and the cost to administer those funds and can only be dissolved when all such health care and other non-pension benefits, current and future, have been paid or defeased.
+The SRBTF is set up solely to pay for OPEB benefits and the cost to administer those benefits and can only be dissolved when all such health care and other non-pension benefits, current and future, have been paid or defeased.
+The GIC administers benefit payments, while the Trustees are responsible for investment decisions.

 Employer and employee contribution rates are set by statute.
 The Commonwealth recognizes its share of the costs on an actuarial basis.
-As of June 30, 2014, Commonwealth participants contributed 10% to 25% of premium costs, depending on the date of hire and whether the participant is active, retiree or survivor status.
+As of June 30, 2009, Commonwealth participants contributed 0% to 20% of premium costs, depending on the date of hire and whether the participant is active, retiree or survivor status.
+As of July 1, 2009, all active employees were required to pay an additional 5% of premium costs.
 The GIC had 156,160 state enrollees as of the end of fiscal 2013.